Difference Between Retail Banking and Wholesale Banking

 Main Differences Between Retail Banking and Wholesale Banking

-1. Retail Banking deals with individuals and focuses mainly on retail customers, while Wholesale Banking focuses on the larger group of individuals or organizations, or companies.
+1. Retail Banking deals with individuals and focuses mainly on retail customers, while Wholesale Banking focuses on a larger group of individuals or organizations or companies.

-2. Retail Banking requires a large network to run smoothly, while Wholesale Banking does not require many branches to cater; thus, only a few wholesale bank branches are available.
+2. Retail Banking requires an extensive network to run smoothly, while Wholesale Banking does not require many branches to cater; thus, only a few wholesale bank branches are available.

 3. The size of the loans provided to the retailer and wholesaler is different as being a retail customer, the amount of loan money is less.
-In contrast, the wholesale customer is given a large amount of loan money to set up their own industry, machinery, etc.
+In contrast, wholesale customers are given a lot of loan money to set up their industry, machinery, etc.

-4. Retail bank customers are given the loan at a very low-cost interest rate.
+4. Retail bank customers are given loans at a very low-cost interest rate.
 This is because retailers do not have the power to negotiate.
-In contrast, wholesale bank holders are meant to pay a whopping amount of interest.
+In contrast, wholesale bank holders are meant to pay a whopping interest.
 The banks do this to attract their funds.

 5. Examples of Retail Banking Loans are – Education, Housing, Car Loans, etc., while Wholesale Banking Loans are – Loans taken to set up their industry, machinery, exporting, etc.